 Many excellent monographs are available for a more detailed discussion of the band structures generally of photonic crystals, with and without defect states.
-In addition to the citations above, see, for example, Refs. [],[] and [].
+In addition to the citations above, see, for example, refs. [],[] and [].

 Group Velocity Delay and Modeling with Gain

-To connect the properties considered thus far with the physics of a DFB laser, it is instructive to consider the significance of the multilayer micro-resonator structure for slowing the propagation of light.
-This slowing increases the light interaction with the medium, and, equivalently, increases the electric field energy locally in the multilayer.
-In order to understand how the structure will respond to the introduction of a gain media and pump source, it is useful to calculate the density of states or, equivalently in one-dimension, the inverse group velocity .
+To connect the properties considered thus far with the physics of a DFB laser, it is instructive to consider how the multilayer micro-resonator structure effectively slows the propagation of light, increasing the light interaction with the medium and, equivalently, increasing the electric field energy locally in the multilayer.
+To understand how the structure will respond to the introduction of a gain media and pump source, it is useful to first calculate the density of states or, equivalently in one-dimension, the inverse group velocity .
 The group velocity can be obtained directly from the inverse slope of the phase retardation of the system.
-See, for example, Ref. [] for a derivation of the group velocity in a bilayer system with full Bloch eigenfunctions.
+See, for example, ref. [] for a derivation of the group velocity in a bilayer system with full Bloch eigenfunctions.
 In an infinite well-ordered system, the group velocity vanishes as a power law at perfect band edges, implying increased light/matter interaction and consequently the potential for large gain.
 The rate of spontaneous emission at a particular frequency using Fermi’s Golden Rule is proportional to the density of states at that frequency.

-To calculate the properties of the full DFB laser with gain, a variety of approaches can be used, such as coupled wave theory and plane-wave eigenmode expansions.
+To calculate the properties of the full DFB laser with gain, a variety of approaches can be used, such as coupled-wave theory and plane-wave eigenmode expansions.
 One particularly simple approach, taking advantage of the matrix formalism developed so far, is to assume a negative imaginary part to the refractive index representing gain.
 A more careful approach will use the finite time propagation of the pump pulse and the time dependence of the lasing field.
 In Dowling, et al.,50 the effects of gain were determined directly by solving for pulse propagation according to the Maxwell wave equation,

 (5)

 where n(z) is the refractive index and g(z) the gain function throughout the stack.
 Practically, the solution to this equation for a finite structure is accomplished through a finite difference, time domain (FDTD) numerical technique.
-Details of the FDTD calculation can be found in Ref. [].
+Details of the FDTD calculation can be found in ref. [].
 In this method, light emitting sources are simulated inside the stack to mimic the distribution of light emitting gain media (dye) inside the structure.
 The resulting light field is then allowed to propagate in accordance with Maxwell’s equations in a step wise fashion.
-The limitations of the method are derived from the need for small time steps and a fine spatial grid and one must take particular care at the discontinuous dielectric interfaces, e.g., layer boundaries.
+The limitations of the method are derived from the need for small time steps and a fine spatial grid, and one must take particular care at the discontinuous dielectric interfaces, e.g., layer boundaries.
 Obviously, this method can be calculation intensive, but many efficient numerical packages exist to facilitate the computation process.,